quioteframework/quioteframework.github.io/src/content/docs/propulsion/cookbook/using-sql-schemas.md

 <?php
 // build.php
 return [
-    'propulsion.generator.schema.autoPackage'   => true,
+    'propulsion.schema.autoPackage'   => true,
-    'propulsion.generator.schema.autoNamespace' => true,
+    'propulsion.schema.autoNamespace' => true,
 ];
 ```

-With this configuration, a `book` table assigned to the `bookstore` schema generates a `Bookstore\Book` Active Record class under a `bookstore/` subdirectory.
+With this configuration, a `book` table assigned to the `bookstore` schema generates a `bookstore\Book` Active Record class under a `bookstore/` subdirectory — the `namespace`/`package` values are copied verbatim from the `schema` attribute, so their casing follows whatever case you used for `schema`.